Description

 What is the difference between Black Breasted Red Cubalaya Bantam and Wheaten Cubalaya Bantam?

 Both are Cubalaya bantams with the same general breed type.
-Black Breasted Red Cubalaya Bantams have black and red feathering, while Wheaten Cubalaya Bantams have a softer wheaten color pattern.
+Black Breasted Red Cubalaya Bantams have black-and-red feathering, while Wheaten Cubalaya Bantams have a softer wheaten color pattern.

 When did Black Breasted Red Cubalaya Bantams enter the Standard of Perfection?

-According to your source copy, the Black Breasted Red Cubalaya Bantam entered the American Poultry Standard of Perfection in 1960.
+The Black Breasted Red Cubalaya Bantam entered the American Poultry Standard of Perfection in 1960.

 Does Cackle Hatchery® sell Black Breasted Red Cubalaya Bantams as chicks?